Get Answers and Help for Problem Drinking and its Effects

 Alcohol Detox Requires Medical Attention

-Similarly to a hangover, detox is the process of the body eliminating alcohol from its system, leading to withdrawal symptoms.
+Similarly to a hangover, detox is the process of the body eliminating all forms of ethanol from its system, which can lead to dangerous alcohol withdrawal symptoms.
 While they share a few of the same symptoms, the intensity and risk factors significantly differ.

 When you read these symptoms one might experience during alcohol detox, you’ll understand why calling a rehab center for help is necessary.
 It’s extremely dangerous to try this at home.